-The cause, despite any investigation, might never actually be found - semen originates from multiple organs, including the testicles, seminal vesicles, epididymis, vas deferens, and prostate.
-Most of the semen comes from the prostate and seminal vesicles, and therefore these are likely to be involved.
-The blood is most likely to be the result of a simple infection - usually E.coli - the cause of about 90 - 95% of hematospermia (blood in semen).
+The cause, despite any investigation, might never actually be found - male reproductive fluid originates from multiple organs, including the testicles, seminal vesicles, epididymis, vas deferens, and prostate.
+Most of the fluid comes from the prostate and seminal vesicles, and therefore these are likely to be involved.
+The blood is most likely to be the result of a simple infection - usually E.coli - the cause of about 90 - 95% of hematospermia (blood in male reproductive fluid).

 Visit your doctor for a check-up.